 To date, Ross Feller Casey has filed more than 60 lawsuits on behalf of individuals across the U.S. alleging the drug led to severe internal bleeding, gastrointestinal hemorrhaging, strokes and other serious side effects.

-And the firm recently filed the nation’s first legal action alleging that the drug’s recommended once-a-day dosage doesn’t work for as long as promised, sometimes with life-threatening results.
+And the firm filed the nation’s first legal action alleging that the drug’s recommended once-a-day dosage doesn’t work for as long as promised, sometimes with life-threatening results.

 Xarelto does not prevent, and may actually have contributed to, ischemic strokes in clients suffering from atrial fibrillation.
 The drug’s indicated 20mg dose results in a lack of protection against stroke/systemic embolism for a substantial portion of the day if the dose is given once daily, the suit alleges.